Home

 source of accidents: self

-It is time for a new perspective on safety: A survey conducted by Electrolab Limited focusing on errors leading to injuries revealed that the vast majority of all injuries are caused by our own actions.
+It is time for a new perspective on safety: A survey conducted by SafeStart Limited focusing on errors leading to injuries revealed that the vast majority of all injuries are caused by our own actions.
 (Image: © SafeStart)

 Wilson's research also revealed that these errors are linked to four states: rushing, frustration, fatigue, and complacency.
-When we're in these states, we’re far more likely to make mistakes like taking our eyes off the task or underestimating a hazard.
+When we're in these states, we’re far more likely to make mistakes like taking our eyes or mind off task or underestimating a hazard.
 This is why simple reminders to "be careful" aren't enough—employees need practical tools and techniques to stay alert and avoid errors, no matter the circumstances.

 Understanding Critical Errors